sidharthsajith/Groq-RAG/README.md

 ### Workflow

-Zenit AI follows a three-step workflow:
+This code follows a three-step workflow:

 1. **Data Ingestion:** Users can upload PDF documents through the Streamlit interface.
 The code extracts text from these PDFs and splits them into smaller chunks.
 2. **Indexing:** Zenit uses Sentence Transformers to generate embeddings for each text chunk.
 FAISS, a library for efficient similarity search, is used to create an index for these embeddings.